brandoncalia/Ranked-Pref-Sim/README.md

 ## :black_nib: Data Collection & Analysis of Real Elections
 In order to simulate a realistic election, we must first understand what a real election looks like.
 [Preflib](https://www.preflib.org/) hosts full sets of ballots from historical ranked preference elections, which the program will take in and collect data on.
 Raw files look like: <br /> <br />
 To check the results of these elections using alternate counting methods, simply place all the Preflib files to check into the "Files" folder and run historical-elections.py.
 Results & election metrics will be individually printed in the "Results" folder as seen below.
 Files containing elections with method discrepencies are marked with a '!'.
 Note that the code can handle blank ballots and duplicate candidates, but does not take in file formats that include curly braces {}. <br /> <br />
+It is apparent that a real election has the following characteristics that must be seen in our simulation method:
+* Incomplete ballots
+* Single-candidate ballots
+* A relatively close race between 2-3 favorites
+* High frequency of Condorcet existence